 Save, perhaps, the warrior temperament that was prevalent among the African tribes struggling for territories and grazing lands, what the Zulu tribe soon developed under Shaka was an even more violent and murderous culture of warmongering than the celebrated warrior outlook of the culturally proud Zulu kingdom.

-Shaka seemed to have brought everything down to senseless murders, treachery, black magic rituals that involved the ruthless dismembering of hapless victims, all to the perpetuation of his ruling glory and his thankfully shortlived dynastic advantage.
+Shaka seemed to have brought everything down to senseless murders, political treachery, Satanic black magic rituals involving the ruthless dismembering and cannibalising of victims, all to the glory of his nascent empire and his thankfully shortlived dynastic advantage.